 WooCommerce Payment Services has its payment gateway integrated with the Dashboard services.
 There is no setup charge and no monthly fee, while transaction fees are kept low.
 The advantage is that customers can shop and pay within the WooCommerce platform.

 4. You Can Sell Almost Anything

 There are a wide variety of product categories you can sell from, spanning physical products to digital.
 In fact, with WooCommerce, you can even sell physical services, virtual services, and even event tickets.

 Much of this is driven by the nature of the WooComemrce platform.
 However, it has one significant advantage over many others – WooCommerce Point-of-Sale (PoS).
-If you own a brick-and-mortar store, then take advantage of WooCommerce POS.
+If you own a brick-and-mortar storefront, then take advantage of WooCommerce POS.

 It allows you to sell online products in your store.
 By turning your browser into a cash register, you can manage your products, orders, and customers.
 It suits a broad market such as retail stores, food vendors, and jewelers.

 5. Extensive Customization Options

 There are two ways to build your WooCommerce theme.
-One is to build from scratch by coding, and second, the easier way is to use WooCommerce Themes from the WooCommerce Theme Store (more about this below).
+One is to build from scratch by coding, and the second, the easier way is to use WooCommerce Themes from the WooCommerce Theme Store (more about this below).